prestodb/presto-yarn/README.md

 #### <a name="status"></a> Check the status

-If you want to check the status of running application you run the following
+If you want to check the status of running application you run the following, and you will have status printed to a file ``status_file``

 ```
-bin/slider status presto1
+bin/slider status presto1 --out status_file
 ```

 #### Destroy the app and re-create